 Have a look at some useful online resources to help with physical and mental well-being during COVID-19 and beyond.

-We've been organising healthy walks, cycle rides and Nordic walks since 2003 with both regular and new people joining us weekly.
-Walks and rides are a good way to get together with friends, old and new, be outside and explore your community.
+We've been organising healthy walks and Nordic walks since 2003 with both regular and new people joining us weekly.
+Walks are a good way to get together with friends, old and new, be outside and explore your community.
 We are certain that we can introduce you to some footpaths you didn't know existed.

-With the 'Walking for Health' scheme, you can take part in a free short walk, Nordic walk or cycle ride near you to help you get active at a pace that works for you.
+With the 'Walking for Health' scheme, you can take part in a free short walk or Nordic walk near you to help you get active at a pace that works for you.
 We offer free walks of varying distance and pace lasting from 30 minutes to 3 hours.
 These occur all around the Borough just about every day of the year.

 The Elmbridge healthy walks are an accredited scheme running in partnership with Sport England, Peoples Postcode Lottery and Ramblers.

 - We have a varied and full schedule of walks that take place most days, even Christmas Day, Boxing Day and New Years Day.